+- (ii) Where possible, an electronic transfer of securities is encouraged. - (iii) The administration of a gift of securities will involve a representative of the School or designate in consultation with the School's investment advisors and the School's brokerage firm.

+In the instance of an electronic transfer of public securities, this representative will:

+- Assess, in consultation with the School's investment group, if the gift is marketable and acceptable.

+- Consult directly with the donor's broker

-(ii) Where possible, an electronic transfer of securities is encouraged. (iii) The administration of a gift of securities will involve a representative () of the School or designate in consultation with the School's investment advisors and the School's brokerage firm.
-In the instance of an electronic transfer of public securities , this representative will: Assess, in consultation with the School's investment group, if the gift is marketable and acceptable.
-Identify immediately to the School's broker the - Name of delivering broker - Name and number of delivered shares - CUSIP number of shares - Name of the donor - Approximate value of the donation • Request written confirmation of the date of transfer from the donor's broker In the i nstance of a gift of private securities , the representative will: • Assess, in consultation with appropriate parties, if the gift is acceptable, in that it can likely be sold in the future to the issuer, other stockholders or others interested in acquiring the issuer.
-Retain independent counsel for the purpose of valuing the proposed gift. (:) It is the maline of the Decad of Directory of the Cohool to two wefer (iv) It is the policy of the Board of Directors of the School to transfer securities immediately to the designated account at the School's (, ,) investment counsellors. (v) Decisions regarding the sale of shares rest with the School's investment counsel in accordance with the directions given by the (, .;) trustees of the School. (vi) The School retains the right to decline a gift of shares if the offered () public or private securities are deemed a liability to the School. (vii) Upon confirmation of the receipt of a gift of public securities, the School will issue a tax receipt from the School for the value of the gift on the date that the School takes ownership of the shares.
-Value is assessed at close on the date of transfer, the value at the close on the date the certificate is delivered or mailed, or the value at close on the date printed on the new certificate. (e) Gifts-in Vind NTS accepts gifts of books, 、 , s of books, art collections, equipment, software or other property.
-Gifts art collections, equipment, software or other or rear estate d re addressed in Section 9(f). property.
-Gifts of real Posporting the donor's wishes and the School's values and needs the School may estate are addressed in donor's wishes and the School's values and needs, the School may or sell it and apply the proceeds in a manner agreed upon by the donor.
-Section 9(f). i ctain the gift C a sente and apply the proceeds in a manner agreed upon by the donor.
+- Identify immediately to the School's broker the

+- Name of delivering broker

+- Name and number of delivered shares

+- CUSIP number of shares

+- Name of the donor

+- Approximate value of the donation

+- Request written confirmation of the date of transfer from the donor's broker

+In the instance of a gift of private securities, the representative will:

+- Assess, in consultation with appropriate parties, if the gift is acceptable, in that it can likely be sold in the future to the issuer, other stockholders or others interested in acquiring the issuer. - Retain independent counsel for the purpose of valuing the proposed gift. - (iv) It is the policy of the Board of Directors of the School to transfer securities immediately to the designated account at the School's investment counsellors. - (v) Decisions regarding the sale of shares rest with the School's investment counsel in accordance with the directions given by the trustees of the School. - (vi) The School retains the right to decline a gift of shares if the offered public or private securities are deemed a liability to the School. - (vii) Upon confirmation of the receipt of a gift of public securities, the School will issue a tax receipt from the School for the value of the gift on the date that the School takes ownership of the shares.
+Value is assessed at close on the date of transfer, the value at the close on the date the certificate is delivered or mailed, or the value at close on the date printed on the new certificate.

+eccepts gifts of books, bllections, equipment, of real estate are add

+NTS accept gifts of books, art collections, equipment, software or other property.
+Gifts of real estate are addressed in Section 9(f).

+Respecting the donor's wishes and the School's values and needs, the School may retain the gift or sell it and apply the proceeds in a manner agreed upon by the donor.